- Download our Moving to Hong Kong Guide (PDF)

 When interacting with locals, expats in Hong Kong should be aware of the concept of 'face'.
 Face is an intangible quality that represents a person's dignity and reputation.
 One can save face, give face, or lose face.

-Expats should never embarrass, insult or contradict someone in public as this would cause them to lose face.
-Face can be given by complimenting and showing respect to locals in a sincere manner.
+Expats should never embarrass, insult or contradict someone in public, as this would cause them to lose face.
+Face can be given by complimenting and showing respect to locals sincerely.

-Tea is an important part of life in Hong Kong and expats will find that it is a constant at social gatherings big and small.
+Tea is an important part of life in Hong Kong, and expats will find it a constant at social gatherings big and small.
 An empty or partially empty teacup is sure to be refilled almost immediately, and when pouring their own tea, expats should fill up the cups of their fellow tea drinkers, too.

 Eating in Hong Kong

-Food in Hong Kong is often served in a communal style, with several different dishes placed in the middle of the table.
-There is some ritual surrounding dining practices in Hong Kong, although expats will most likely encounter them only in very formal dining situations.
+Food in Hong Kong is often served communally, with several dishes placed in the middle of the table.
+There are some rituals surrounding dining practices in Hong Kong, although expats will most likely encounter them only in very formal dining situations.
 Some general courtesies include letting the host be the first to begin eating and always leaving something behind on plates and platters.
-It is considered rude to take the last piece of food and would imply that the host has underfed the guests.
+It is considered rude to take the last piece of food, which would imply that the host has underfed the guests.

 Weather in Hong Kong

 Many people find Hong Kong’s humidity unbearable.
-The city’s 'wet blanket' is most prominent in springtime, and is followed by the extreme heat of summer.
-Many expats have trouble adapting to the stifling outdoor temperatures, and those who can cope with the rising mercury may nonetheless have problems with the constant indoor flow of air conditioning.
+The city’s 'wet blanket' is most prominent in springtime, followed by summer's extreme heat.
+Many expats have trouble adapting to the stifling outdoor temperatures, and those who can cope with the rising mercury may have problems with the constant indoor air conditioning flow.
 All the malls and office buildings blast cool air, so it’s necessary to carry a cardigan everywhere, and those who wear glasses can be sure they will be wiping the fog off their lenses several times a day.

 Expat Health Insurance